tymyrddin/purple/source/docs/audits/resilience/rapid-resilience-review.md

-# Rapid resilience review (for execs and boards)
+# Rapid resilience review

+(for execs and boards)

 Executives do not need another 100-page risk report gathering dust.
 They need clarity on what could take the organisation down, and whether the current response is enough.
-This session strips away jargon and exercises straight into what matters: top risks, resilience posture, and decisions at board level.
+This session strips away jargon and exercises straight into what counts: top risks, resilience posture, and decisions at board level.

 ## Core principles